HadiMchawrab/Agents/README.md

 ```bash
 docker-compose up --build
 ```
+Create a .env file inside the backend directory, with CLAUDE_API_KEY, LANGSMITH_API_KEY, and OPENAI_API_KEY.

 ## Workflow
 _The pipeline communicates with an LLM by sending well designed prompts and receiving formatted responses that are forwared from stage to stage._